Ann Arbor Senior Center

 Join us for sanctioned bridge at the Ann Arbor Senior Center with director, Matt Evett!
 No partner?
 No problem!
 Arrive by 11:30 a.m. and tell the director.
 Open to all ages 18+.
 More information can be found at annarborbridge.com.
 Located at the Ann Arbor Senior Center, 1320 Baldwin Ave.
 Call 734.794.6250.
 Cost is $8, members; $9, nonmembers.

-Non-sanctioned Duplicate Bridge Games
+Non-Sanctioned Duplicate Bridge Games

 Mondays, 12:30-3:30 p.m.

-Fall Instructional Bridge
+Winter Instructional Bridge

-Bridge for Beginners - Part I
+Bridge for Beginners - Part II

 Senior Focused Classes: Wellness and Enrichment

-WCC Senior Focus Classes:
+WCC Senior Focus Classes: Winter 2026

-- Online: follow the link in the class description and register online.
+1. Online: follow the link in the class description and register online.

-- Call the center at 734.794.6250
+2. Call the center at 734.794.6250

-- Register in person at the center.
+3. Register in person at the center.

 Please note, emails and voicemails regarding registration will not be processed as timely as phone calls or in person registrations.
 If you wish to secure a spot, please use one of the three options listed above.
 Leaving a voicemail or sending an email does not guarantee a spot.
+If you’d like a tutorial on how to sign up for classes online, click here.

-Tai Chi: All Levels (CLASS IS FULL)
+Tai Chi: All Levels

 Intermediate Tai Chi

-Strength and Conditioning for Seniors (CLASS IS FULL)
+Strength and Conditioning for Seniors (Class is Full)

 Events & Rentals